natemcmaster/LettuceEncrypt/test/Integration/README.md

 Integration Testing
 ===================

-This project doesn't yet have automated tests for integration, so here is how to manually test.
+This project has automated tests for integration, but you can test it manually if you choose.

 ## Testing in development using ngrok